ScuffleTV/scuffle/maskfile.md

 fi

 if [ "$no_rust" != "true" ]; then
-  cargo llvm-cov nextest --lcov --output-path lcov.info --ignore-filename-regex "(main\.rs|tests|.*\.nocov\.rs)" --workspace --fail-fast -r fi
+  cargo llvm-cov nextest --lcov --output-path lcov.info --ignore-filename-regex "(main\.rs|tests|.*\.nocov\.rs)" --workspace --fail-fast -r --exclude video-player fi

 if [ "$no_js" != "true" ]; then